ocpi/ocpi/README.md

-This repository contains the OCPI specification, latest release: [`OCPI 2.2-d2`](https://github.com/ocpi/ocpi/releases/download/2.2-d2/OCPI-2.2-d2.pdf)
+This repository contains the OCPI specification, latest release: [`OCPI 2.2.1`](https://evroaming.org/app/uploads/2021/11/OCPI-2.2.1.pdf)

+The branch with the latest fixes to the 2.2.1 documentation is [`release-2.2.1-bugfixes`](https://github.com/ocpi/ocpi/tree/release-2.2.1-bugfixes)

-The branch with the latest fixes to the 2.2 documentation is [`release-2.2-bugfixes`](https://github.com/ocpi/ocpi/tree/release-2.2-bugfixes)
+-The branch with the latest fixes to the 2.2 documentation is [`release-2.2-bugfixes`](https://github.com/ocpi/ocpi/tree/release-2.2-bugfixes)

-The branch with the latest fixes to the 2.1.1-d2 documentation is [`release-2.1.1-bugfixes`](https://github.com/ocpi/ocpi/tree/release-2.1.1-bugfixes)
+The branch with the latest fixes to the 2.1.1 documentation is [`release-2.1.1-bugfixes`](https://github.com/ocpi/ocpi/tree/release-2.1.1-bugfixes)

 The `master` branch always contains the latest official release.

-Development of the next version of OCPI, new functionality, is done in the  [`develop-3.0`](https://github.com/ocpi/ocpi/tree/develop-3.0) branch.
+Development of the next version of OCPI, new functionality, is done in the  [ocpi-3 repository](https://github.com/ocpi/ocpi-3/), which is only accessible to Contributors of the [EV Roaming Foundation](https://evroaming.org/how-to-join/).

 ## Contents